awmckinley/config/modules/dev.auto/README.md

 # Build Automation

-High-performance build automation tools for managing complex software builds, dependencies, and compilation processes at scale.
+Tools for automating software builds and dependencies.